-- 5.1 The operator shall undertake regular cleaning and preventative maintenance including inspection and repair/replacement on all plant and equipment concerned with the emission, capture, transport and control of emissions to atmosphere.
-Where necessary manufacturers guidelines shall be used to determine the regularity of maintenance.
+5.1 The operator shall undertake regular cleaning and preventative maintenance including inspection and repair/replacement on all plant and equipment concerned with the emission, capture, transport and control of emissions to atmosphere.
+A written maintenance programme shall be submitted to the regulator by 31st July 2006 with respect to all pollution control equipment and a record of such maintenance programme shall be made available for inspection on request.
+Where necessary

+- manufacturers guidelines shall be used to determine the regularity of maintenance.
 Records of preventative maintenance including inspections and any works undertaken shall be kept on site and made available to the local authority inspector on request. - 5.2 Spares and consumables for plant and equipment used in the installation in particular that subject to continual use or wear shall be held on site or shall be available at short notice.
 Such plant or equipment shall not be used unless that plant or equipment is capable of working in accordance with the conditions of this permit. - 5.3 Staff at all levels shall receive the necessary training and instruction in their duties relating to control of the activities and emissions to air.
-Records shall be kept which details all relevant training provided to staff, and these records shall be kept for a minimum of 2 years. - 5.4 If there is any malfunction of plant, spillage of solvent or incident that is likely to give rise to adverse atmospheric emissions or emissions that may have an impact on the local community, the situation shall be remedied as soon as possible and process operations altered whilst the necessary work is undertaken.
-The local authority shall be notified immediately by telephone, and the details of incident including remedial action taken recorded in the process log book. - 5.5 The operator shall make available on demand and without charge any of the records required to be kept by this permit. - 5.6 If there is any intention to change any aspect of the prescribed installation from the description contained in the beginning of this permit, or any other aspect which may affect the substances or concentration or amount of substances being emitted to atmosphere, the operator shall notify the regulator of the proposed changes at least 4 weeks in advance before the changes take place.

-5.7 A high standard of housekeeping shall be maintained.
+Records shall be kept which details all relevant training provided to staff, and these records shall be kept for a minimum of 2 years.
+The training of all staff with responsibility for operating the activity shall include: - awareness of their responsibilities under the Permit; in particular how to deal with conditions likely to give rise to emissions, such as in the event of spillage; - minimising emissions on start up and shut down; and action to minimise emissions during abnormal conditions. - 5.4 If there is any malfunction of plant, spillage of solvent or incident that is likely to give rise to adverse atmospheric emissions or emissions that may have an impact on the local community, the situation shall be remedied as soon as possible and process operations altered whilst the necessary work is undertaken.
+The local authority shall be notified immediately by telephone, and the details of incident including remedial action taken recorded in the process log book. - 5.5 The operator shall make available on demand and without charge any of the records required to be kept by this permit. - 5.6 If there is any intention to change any aspect of the prescribed installation from the description contained in the beginning of this permit, or any other aspect which may affect the substances or concentration or amount of substances being emitted to atmosphere, the operator shall notify the regulator of the proposed changes at least 4 weeks in advance before the changes take place. - 5.7 A high standard of housekeeping shall be maintained. - 5.8 By 31st July the operator shall provide a list of key arrestment plant and shall have a written procedure for dealing with its failure, in order to minimise any adverse effects. - 5.9 Operators shall put in place some form of structured environmental management system (EMS), whether by adopting published standards (ISO 14001 or the EU Eco Management and Audit Scheme [EMAS]) or by setting up an EMS tailored to the nature and size of the particular process.